Songs from Canal Days

 |

-are partially completed or are in the active planning stages with work to begin
+recordings are partially completed or are in the active planning stages with

-whenever possible.
-Another recording with Linda is under consideration.
-Another
+work to begin whenever possible.
+Another recording with Linda is under

 Bill

-has eight books available presently, 5.5” X 8.5” soft cover copies of Dulci-More Folk & Traditional
+has nine books available presently, 5.5” X 8.5” soft cover copies of Dulci-More

-Musicians Public Domain Songbook – Volumes 1, 2, 3, and Christmas Volume,
+Folk & Traditional Musicians Public Domain Songbook – Volumes 1, 2, 3, and

 Melody Chord Numbers) and General Volume (with DAA Dulcimer